yvu4eZ/FakerGen/README.md

 # FakerRecordGenerator
-FakerRecordGenerator is a Python script I created that allows you to quickly and easily generate fake customer data to csvs.
-This has a few use cases, including stress testing, database seeding, data anonymizing, etc.
+FakerRecordGenerator is a Python script that allows you to quickly and easily generate fake data to csvs.
+The data can be used for stress testing, database seeding, data anonymizing, etc.

 ## Installation
+The Python script requires the Faker library installed.
 ```bash
 pip install Faker
 ```

 ## Usage
+In order to use the script, you will need to:
-- Input a locale IE ('en_CA')
+1. Input a locale IE ('en_CA')
-- Input the number of records to genrate to the fake_date()
+2. Input the number of records in fake_date()
-- Execute the python script
+3. Execute the python script
+The fake data will then be generated onto a csv file in the local directory.